VueGWT/vue-gwt/docs-source/book/project-setup.md

 `-generateJsInteropExports`

 ### Maven
-For Maven, if you use [GWT Maven Plugin](https://gwt-maven-plugin.github.io/gwt-maven-plugin/), add the following in your `pom.xml`:
+For Maven, if you use [GWT Maven Plugin](https://gwt-maven-plugin.github.io/gwt-maven-plugin/), add the following to your `pom.xml`:

 ```xml
 <plugins>